 This course follows a blended-learning model which is a combination of in-class, face-to-face instruction and interaction, and online self-paced, individual learning.
 During the face-to-face instruction you will meet and communicate with your instructor and interact with your classmates in the classroom.
-You will complete the online lessons independently, on your own time (on Bear Tracks, these are listed under Labs).
+You will complete the online lessons independently, on your own time.
 Your instructors will guide you through these online lessons and will advise on when these need to be completed.